IBM/db2sock-ibmi/README.md

 A vast number of features have been added to new libdb400.a, async CLI, ILE direct CLI APIs, Unicode CLI "Unix" API (UTF-8), Unicode CLI "wide" APIs (UTF-16), and more.
-These additions should make language extension writing easier.
+These additions should make DB2 language extension writing easier.
-CCSID topic describes new libdb400.a mode settings via SQLOverrideCCSID400(ccsid).

 Run time, libdb400.a should fit seamless under any existing scripting language db2 extension.
-That is to say, exports everything old PASE libdb400.a, while providing advanced functions.
+That is to say, new libdb400.a exports everything old PASE libdb400.a, same synchronous CLI APIs, but providing new advanced functions (above).
+At this time, new libdb400.a driver is designed to augment current PASE libdb400.a, therefore both must be on the machine.
+However, eventually new libdb400.a driver may replace PASE version entirely.
 You do NOT have to recompile your language extension, simply set PASE LIBPATH for new libdb400.a.

-At this time, this additional libdb400.a driver is designed to augment current PASE libdb400.a.
-Therefore both must be on the machine.
-However, eventually this libdb400.a driver may replace PASE version entirely.
-Possible configuration new/old libdb400.a (see Run below).
+Possible configuration new/old libdb400.a (see Run below)

 #Source